 2. Snuggle Nest

 Snuggle nests are crib alternatives that you can use until your infant learns to turn over.
 The small sleeping area is comforting for your baby, and some models even play soothing melodies.
 You can place it on your bed or on the floor.
 This said, you never know when your little one learns to turn.
-So it’s best to keep the snuggle nest in the center of the bed.
-Additionally, it’s advisable to look for an item that’s easy to wash if you’re going to use it as a crib alternative:)
+So it’s best to keep the snuggle nest in the center of the bed if you use it as a co sleeper.
+Additionally, for it to make a good crib alternative, it should be easy to wash:)